About this project

 Bry Kopu

-Bry Kopu is known for her deep commitment to whānau wellbeing, environmental regeneration, and Indigenous enterprise.
-She is Chairperson of Tū Tama Wahine o Taranaki and Co-Chair of the Rautāpatu Foundation, where she supports kaupapa that activates our intergenerational Te Taiao Strategy, across five key and inter-connected pathways: Taiao-based solutions; Partnerships; Circular Economy; Kai Resilience; and underpinned by Mātauranga Māori, science and innovation.
+Bry Kopu is known for her commitment to whānau wellbeing, environmental regeneration, and Indigenous enterprise.
+She is Chairperson of Tū Tama Wahine o Taranaki and Co-Chair and Director of the Rautāpatu Foundation, where she supports kaupapa that activates and intergenerational taiao strategy, across five key inter-connected pathways: taiao-based solutions, partnerships, circular economy, kai resilience; and underpinned by mātauranga Māori, science and innovation.
 Bry blends kaupapa Māori systems thinking and approaches to create lasting, community-led change.
+Her career includes senior leadership roles at the Mayors’ Taskforce for Jobs and the Taranaki Health Foundation, where she led multi-million dollar fundraising efforts.
+With expertise in strategic planning, project management, and ethical engagement (IAP2-certified), she is passionate about “scaling deep” building long-term, values-based relationships for transformative impact.
+Bry was project manager on Te Kāhui Rau, an environmental movement grounded in mātauranga Māori, and has contributed to publications such as He Waipuna Koropupū, which focuses on Māori wellbeing and suicide prevention.
+She continues to champion circular Indigenous enterprise and sustainable, intergenerational development across Aotearoa.

 Ngāti Hinemihi, Ngāti Tūohonoa, Ngāti Tutea